oodoow/ApifyTutorial/README.md

 ###### Is it possible to use a request queue for deduplication of product IDs?
 If yes, how would you do that?
 Yes, you must override uniqueKey property of Request by setting it to product ID value.
 Then each product Id will be in request queue only once.
 ###### What is data retention and how does it work for all types of storage (default and named)?
-Data retention means how are data kept on platform.
+Data retention means how long are data kept on platform.
 Unnamed storages expire after 7 days unless otherwise specified.
 Named storages are retained indefinitely.
 ###### How do you pass input when running an actor or task via the API?